BIGJRA/BIGJRA.github.io/reborn.md

 ## Two Herbal Extracts

-Make your way out of Spinel Town and head back towards Tanzan Mountain.
+Make your way out of Spinel Town, through the woods, and head back towards Tanzan Mountain.
 You'll finally be able to enter the Pokemart here!
 One person sells the default items, but there is another vendor.

 **Chrysolia Pokemart Herb Shop**